yosrilaaouer-oliveoil/Extra-Virgin-Olive-Oil/README.md

-# Mediterranean Olive Oil
+Mediterranean Olive Oil

-Bilingual English/Finnish storefront for Mediterranean Olive Oil.
+Official website for Mediterranean Olive Oil.

-## Current product
+Product

-- Extra Virgin Olive Oil
+Extra Virgin Olive Oil — 1 litre

-- 1000 ml / 1 litre
-- €20
+Price: €20

-- Origin: Chraaf, Chorbane, Tunisia
+Origin: Chraaf, Chorbane, Tunisia

+Type: Extra Virgin Olive Oil

+Store languages: English and Finnish

+Family heritage

+Our family's olive-growing tradition spans four generations.

+Our great-grandfather planted the first olive trees.

+Our grandfather continued the tradition and planted more than 100 additional trees.

+In 2015, our father planted more than 70 new olive trees.

+In 2024, the next generation planted about 52 more olive trees.

+Today, the family olive groves cover approximately 14 hectares.

+The olive groves are part of our family's heritage and connection to the land in Tunisia.

-## Contact
+Contact

+Mediterranean Olive Oil

-ms.olive.oil@outlook.com
+Email: ms.olive.oil@outlook.com

-## Files
-- `index.html` — page structure
+Website files

+index.html — website content

-- `style.css` — responsive design
+style.css — website design and responsive layout

-- `script.js` — language switcher, cart and email ordering
+script.js — English/Finnish language switch, cart and email ordering

-- `logo.png` — brand logo
+logo.png — store logo

+olive-oil-bottle.png.png — product bottle image

-## GitHub Pages
+GitHub Pages
-Upload these files to the root of the GitHub repository and enable GitHub Pages from the `main` branch in Settings → Pages.

-## Next development steps
-1. Add real product photography.
-2. Add delivery rules for Finland/EU.
-3. Add legal/company information once available.
-4. Add a real checkout/payment provider after the business setup is ready.
+This is a static HTML/CSS/JavaScript website and can be published directly with GitHub Pages.

+Finnish company/business information can be added later.

+© 2026 Mediterranean Olive Oil.
+All rights reserved.